OpenClinica/OpenClinica/web/README.txt

 OVERVIEW
 --------------------------------------------------------------

+This release of OpenClinica addresses issues in OpenClinica 3.0.x and includes many new features and functionality.
+Please see http://clinicalresearch.wordpress.com/2010/06/09/openclinica-3-1-project-%E2%80%9Camethyst%E2%80%9D-preview/ and http://clinicalresearch.wordpress.com/2010/10/26/new-capabilities-added-to-openclinica-version-3-1/ for some information on the new features.

+A list of all the issues addressed in the 3.1 release can be found at https://issuetracker.openclinica.com/roadmap_page.php?project_id=84

-This is a beta3 release of OpenClinica 3.1.
-It should not be used in a production setting.
-For more information on the features, please see https://www.openclinica.org/dokuwiki/doku.php?id=developerwiki:oc31beta.
+For more detailed information on the features, please see https://wiki.openclinica.com/doku.php?id=ocfeatures:openclinica3.1.

 The web application and the web services piece of OpenClinica are in separate war files.